2i2c-org/infrastructure/docs/topic/features.md

 users to store objects temporarily for their own use, although there is nothing preventing other users from accessing these objects!

+If you're using `daskhub`, the emitted config should be nested under a `basehub` key.